Defined Terms and Documents 'Aboriginal Teenager Life Skills' RTV Social Inclusion Early Intervention Philanthropic Programme

 2. provide Three Philanthropic Elder Colleagues who possess Three WOO Qualities to the Life Skills Philanthropic Service Movement to -

-i) utilise their Project Development Expertise and apply Complimentary Low Cost Initiatives to embellish the DRAFT Programme; and
+i) utilise their Project Development Expertise and apply Complimentary Low Cost Initiatives to embellish the Pilot Programme in the N.T; and

 The CEOs of Ten Corporate Sponsors would be keen to provide Three Philanthropic Elder Colleagues to participate in the Life Skills Philanthropic Service Movement and commit $50,000 Pro-rata Annual Contribution To Budget Costs for each of three years as one of Ten Corporate Sponsors, which will enhance their Brand Name and display Corporate Social Responsibility, subject to the Life Skills Philanthropic Service Movement's 'Audited Annual Financial Accounts' being exceedingly transparent and detailed right down to the last nickel and dime.